Thanks to the need for speed and the demand, from internet users, that pages load fast and consume less bandwidth on mobile devices.

 According to MarketingLand, Google AMP is a way that publishers can pull from a common library of scripts and other content, and optionally tap into the Google cache, to deliver fast web pages.

 It relies on AMP HTML, a new open framework built entirely out of existing web technologies, which allows websites to build light-weight webpages.
-If you’re reading this on a mobile device, you can see a demo of how AMP works here.

 How will Google Accelerated Mobile Pages affect search rankings?